astroport-fi/astroport-core/packages/pair_stable/README.md

 ## ExecuteMsg

+## ExecuteMsg

 ### `receive`

-Withdraws liquidity or assets that were swapped to (ask assets in a swap operation).
+Withdraws liquidity or assets that were swapped to (ask assets from a swap operation).

 ```json
 {